 Please monitor weather via TV, radio and/or apps on smartphones when conditions outside indicate the potential for a weather system.
 Do not wait for your RA or a text message to take action to protect yourself.
 Serious weather conditions can progress rapidly and there may not always be time for alerting systems to activate.

 In the event that severe weather threatens, a tornado warning siren/emergency notification is activated, or if you are instructed by a University staff member, residents of residence halls are required to vacate their room and move to a location designated for each living unit.
 Those locations are as follows:

-The Campus Living and Community Development Office keeps the basements of the apartments and houses locked.
+The Housing and Residence Life Office keeps the basements of the apartments and houses locked.
 However, some students may feel safer having access to their basement during severe weather.
 Access may be granted by meeting with the professional staff member for apartments and houses and only available during seasons with a high likelihood of severe weather (please refer to the “Restricted areas” section).
 Additional information about emergency preparedness can be found on the Public Safety website.

 Solicitation is defined as any activity designed to advertise, promote or sell any product or commercial service, employment or to encourage support for or membership in any group, association or organization.
 Soliciting in common areas of living units is restricted to recognized student organizations.
-Campus organization fundraising events or solicitation are not permitted in residence units unless special arrangements are made with the Campus Living and Community Development Office.
+Campus organization fundraising events or solicitation are not permitted in residence units unless special arrangements are made with the Housing and Residence Life Office.
 All door-to-door solicitation is prohibited.
 Commercial advertising signs, posters and fliers may not be distributed or posted in living units.